DIR-LAB/deep-batch-scheduler/README.md

 | SDSC-SP2            | 0.682 | 0.681 | 0.706 | 0.661 | 0.677 | **0.707** |
 | HPC2N               | 0.639 | 0.637 | 0.638 | 0.641 | 0.638 | **0.642** |
 | Lublin-2            | 0.587 | 0.583 | 0.587 | 0.593 | 0.552 | **0.593** |

+## Fairness

+We put the code associated with fairness in these files: `HPCEnvFair.py, rl-fair.py, compare-fair.py` which are the counterparts of `HPCSimPickJobs.py, ppo-pick-jobs.py, compare-pick-jobs.py`.
+You can train, monitor and test similarly.